Home Buying Education

 Not Comparing Lenders

-Rates and fees vary significantly between lenders.
+Loan terms can vary significantly between lenders.

 • Interest rates, fees, and loan structures differ